hellgate75/cmswebapp/README.md

 A barebones Java app, which can easily be deployed to Heroku.

 This application realize a demonstration small CMS that handle some information about some entity called Store, these entity are saved in a postgres database and cached during the search phase.
 It is possibe to view the Welcome Home Page, insert Stores, view and filter (by Name or Type) the saved stores.
-It is apply to concept such as responsiveness and adaptiveness.
-It is powered by Jax-Rs Rest Service to the database and the UI has been written in JavaServerPage 2.1 technology using the jquery and Boostrap javascript frameworks.
-This is a simulation regarding the Ralph Lauren brand.
+It is compliant to the responsiveness concept and customized Store data entry page.
+It is powered by a JAX-Rs Rest Service to fetch data from the database and the UI has been written in JavaServerPage 2.1 technology using the jquery and Boostrap javascript frameworks.
+This is a simulation using the Ralph Lauren's similar brand.

 [![How-To Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)